bow-swift/nef/README.md

 `nef` highlights the following features:

-💡 Eases the creation of Swift Playgrounds with support for third party libraries.
+💡 Eases the creation of Xcode Playgrounds with support for third party libraries.

-💡 Compiles Swift Playgrounds with support for third party libraries from the command line.
+💡 Compiles Xcode Playgrounds with support for third party libraries from the command line.

-💡 Generates Markdown project from Swift Playground.
+💡 Generates Markdown project from Xcode Playground.

 💡 Generates Markdown files that can be consumed from Jekyll to create a microsite.

 &nbsp;

-### 📃 Creating a Swift Playground
+### 📃 Creating a Xcode Playground

-Swift Playgrounds are a nice tool for prototyping and trying new concepts.
+Xcode Playgrounds are a nice tool for prototyping and trying new concepts.
 However, third party libraries support is a bit cumbersome to add.
-One of the goals of `nef` is to make easier the creation of a Swift Playground with support for one or more libraries.
+One of the goals of `nef` is to make easier the creation of a Xcode Playground with support for one or more libraries.

-By default, `nef` can create a Swift Playground with support for [Bow](http://bow-swift.io), the Functional Programming companion library for Swift.
+By default, `nef` can create a Xcode Playground with support for [Bow](http://bow-swift.io), the Functional Programming companion library for Swift.

 ```bash
 ➜ nef playground